DecentralizedJM/mudrex-api-trading-SDK-registry/README.md

 Comprehensive registry of all Mudrex Futures Trading API SDKs.
 Each SDK provides a type-safe, production-ready interface for building trading strategies.

-**All SDKs are Unofficial** and maintained by the community.
-For the official API documentation, visit [Mudrex API Docs](https://mudrex.com/api/docs).
+**All SDKs are Unofficial** and built & maintained by [DecentralizedJM](https://github.com/DecentralizedJM).
+For the official API documentation, visit [Mudrex Trading API Docs](https://docs.trade.mudrex.com/docs/overview).

 ---